SeLite/SeLite.github.io/GeneralFramework.md

 # What an SeLite framework is
-An SeLite framework is on optional layer, that encapsulates low-level application-specific test components.
-Those can be Javascript structures and Selenese functions.
+An SeLite framework is on optional layer, that encapsulates low-level application-specific components.
+Those are mostly Javascript structures and Selenese functions.

-Javascript structures are Selenium Core extensions that define custom functionality for the tests.
+Javascript structures are Selenium Core extensions that define custom functionality for the Selenese scripts.
 They can be optionally packaged as Firefox extensions (public or proprietary).
 They can contain:

   * Object-oriented descriptions of DB schema.
 Those define DB tables and their relationships.
   * Definitions of DB formulas.
 Those let you select data without writing SQL queries.